The Statistics minor is designed to give students a good introduction to the application and theory of statistics.

 This course completes the two-semester sequence that begins with M148, and together with M148 provides a two-semester sequence that covers the material of a traditional Calculus I course along with built-in coverage of precalculus topics.
 Topics in M149 include: trigonometric and inverse trigonometric functions, rules for derivatives, applications of derivatives, and definite and indefinite integrals.
 Credit is not granted for this course and M151.

 This course is a continuation of M151.
 Some of the topics of M151 are revisited at a higher mathematical level.
-Topics include: limits, differentiation, applications of the definite integral, inverse trigonometric functions, techniques of integration, improper integrals, indeterminate forms, numerical methods for integration and approximation, curves in the plane given parametrically, polar coordinates, and vectors in 2-space and 3-space.
+Topics include: applications of the definite integral, techniques of integration, improper integrals, introduction to differential equations, numerical methods for integration and approximation, curves in the plane given parametrically, polar coordinates, and vectors in 2-space and 3-space.

 Prerequisite: Minimum grade of C in either M149 or M151 or departmental placement.

 This course continues the development of Calculus from M151 and M152.
-Topics include: sequences and series, conic sections, and differentiation and integration of functions of several variables.
+Topics include: sequences and series, and differentiation and integration of vector-valued functions and functions of several variables.

 B. Both of the following: